 [Legacy and Landscape]

 In the courtyard of our ancestral home, during a break in the merit-making rituals, the eldest grandson takes a smoke break in front of paper lotus towers destined to be burned later that night as offerings.
 In traditional Taiwanese funerals, providing cigarettes is a customary gesture of hospitality, offering solace and an energy boost to guests during grueling vigils.
 Beyond the towers lies a lush grove of betel nut trees, planted by my grandfather in his youth to support the family.
-The ephemeral paper offerings contrast starkly with the enduring trees, beautifully illustrating the cycle of labor, legacy, and passing.
+The ephemeral paper offerings contrast starkly with the enduring trees, illustrating the cycle of labor, legacy, and passing.

 [長孫、蓮花塔與檳榔林]